Frozen Shoulder: we can help!

 This works on the parts of the brain that co-ordinate the shoulder muscles called the motor cortex.
 By using a unique choreographed sequence of reflexes one against another the brain is fooled into changing the fixed capsular pattern.
 We do not force the arm; instead you keep it still whilst your partner applies the pressure.

-of language as an input is manipulated in
+as an input is manipulated in specific ways.

 This seems to change the way that the brain interprets, processes and responds to various stimuli.